nat-nat33/TFRs/WebDev/11-19-2016-CampingAccident.md

 ###The Problem

 Wyatt, JD, Lindsay, Micah, and their friend Bob go on a camping trip.
 Along the way Bob gets attacked by a bear!
 The group realizes they brought the wrong map and are in a dangerous territory filled with wild bears.
-They must empty their bags of useless items as quickly as possible in order to escape and survive.
+They must empty their bags of useless items as quickly as possible in order to escape and survive!

 ###Your Mission